-My Worldview Then and Now – Accounts of my first travel to the Capital
+My Worldview Then and Now – Accounts of my First Travel to the Capital

-Another cousin accompanied me to the Office on 19 February 2009 only to learn that the said appointment is deferred and we will be informed on the next possible date.
-There was a call on 20 February 2009 that I should report to the Office the next day.
-It was a moment undreamt of and even after knowing my result of Bhutan Higher Secondary Education Certificate (BHSEC) on 29 January 2009, I did not know that I secured second position in BHSEC 2008 Arts Stream until I was informed by the Vice Principal of GHSS on 16 February.
-That was my world – isolated and disconnected.
-And my travel was on the command of the Office of the Gyalpoi Zimpoen (His Majesty’s Secretariat).
-Even in my wildest of dreams and imaginations, I did not see that coming – to receive an audience of His Majesty the King on His Majesty’s Birth Anniversary at Lingkana Palace.
-To fourteen of us, His Majesty emphasized the importance of human resource (potential) of us Bhutanese in securing Bhutan’s security and sovereignty.
+On 19 February, another cousin accompanied me to the Office.
+We were informed that the said appointment had been deferred and we would be informed on the next possible date.
+The following day, I received a call that I need to report to the Office the next day.
+It was a moment undreamt of and even after knowing my Bhutan Higher Secondary Education Certificate (BHSEC) results on 29 January 2009, I had not known that I secured second position in the BHSEC 2008 Arts Stream until 16 February 2009 when I was informed by the Vice Principal of GHSS.

 Interesting to go though your journey to the capital.